CarloLucibello/GraphNeuralNetworks.jl/GraphNeuralNetworks/docs/src/home.md

 ### Model building

-We concisely define our model as a [`GNNChain`](@ref) containing two graph convolutional layers.
+We concisely define our model as a [`GraphNeuralNetworks.GNNChain`](@ref) containing two graph convolutional layers.
 If CUDA is available, our model will live on the gpu.

 ```julia
 device = CUDA.functional() ?
 Flux.gpu : Flux.cpu;